We all live on a Haunted Submarine

-All of this is a bit of a shame because take away the ghost story (and the endless bump in the night cheap scares that accompany it) you have yourself a pretty serviceable psychological thriller.
-On top of that, the action scenes with the Germans attacking the sub are certainly tenser than any of the haunting stuff.
+All of this is a bit of a shame because take away the ghost story (and the endless bump in the night cheap scares that accompany it) you have yourself a serviceable psychological thriller.
+On top of that, the action scenes with the Germans attacking the sub are tenser than any of the haunting stuff.

 Director Twohy would have been wise to dump the end and go with a straightforward crippled World War II Submarine story.